Life Transitions Therapy in Baltimore

 What Are Life Transitions?

 Life transitions are significant shifts in a person's life.
-The average person experiences three to five major life transitions, often referred to as 'lifequakes', during their lifetime.
+The average person experiences three to five major major transitions in life, often referred to as 'lifequakes', during their lifetime.

 Common life transitions include: